ericy51/W205-5_EricYang/exercise_2/readme.txt

 chmod +x ./ex2_setup.sh
 ./ex2_setup.sh

-•	Notes:  Creating a streamparse project called EX2Tweetwordcount in Streamparse was causing errors so I created a project called wordcount instead.
+•Notes:  Creating a streamparse project called EX2Tweetwordcount in Streamparse was causing errors so I created a project called wordcount instead.
 Instead of using Tcount as my database name in postgres I used the database name postgres.
 Also when using git clone I needed to add an SSH key to my repository every time I created a new AMI.
 Not sure if you'll encounter this problem.